 Mr Fleckney was trained by The Suffolk Wildlife Trust to deliver Beach Schools.
-He then delivered three staff meetings to disseminate the Each class will visit the beach at least twice in a school year.
+He then delivered three staff meetings to disseminate knowledge, skills and plans to teachers.
+Each class will visit the beach at least twice in a school year.
 Classes will invite parents to attend these visits to enhance community engagement.
 Each year group will choose activities from the agreed progression map and work towards meeting the skills detailed.

 Our school ensures that children have a rich knowledge of our local coastline and have a positive impact on maintaining the coastline through litter picks and feel personally invested in the local area.

 We visit the beach in any weather, come rain or shine.
 The only instances where weather will stop a beach trip is during storms or particularly strong winds.
 We always ask for parental volunteers to support our work and time at the beach.
 We are lucky enough to have a group of committed parents who are always at hand to support our visits.
 This helps us to ensure that our beach experience is always available.

 As part of our beach schools program, we encourage children to take calculated risks as part of their overall development that will support them to become well-rounded individuals and custodians of the beach.